Hordeum jubatum: Seedling

 Foxtail barley is a prolific seed producer, with each plant capable of producing upwards of 200 seeds.
-Seeds are elliptical, yellowish-brown and about a 0.25 in long with four to eight awns.
-The seeds have sharp, backwards pointing barbs.
-Seed is dispersed by wind, machinery and animals and germinates in the cooler temperatures of the spring or fall.
-Seed germinating in the fall can overwinter and resume growth in early spring, giving Foxtail barley a competitive advantage over many crops.
-Germination is inhibited by warm temperatures and seeds require a period of darkness for germination to occur.
+Seeds are elliptical, yellowish-brown and about a 0.25 in long with four to eight awns (the long bristles).
+The seeds also have sharp, backwards-pointing barbs that can catch on surfaces such as skin, clothing, or hair that come into contact with them.
+Seed is dispersed by wind, machinery and animals, and germinates in the cooler temperatures of the spring or fall.
+Seed that germinates in the fall can overwinter and then resume growing in early spring, giving foxtail barley a competitive advantage over many crops.
+Germination is inhibited by warm temperatures, and the seeds require a period of darkness for germination to occur.
 Foxtail barley is a shallow-rooted plant with germination occurring at soil depths not greater than 3 in.
 The seedling of foxtail barley first appears as thin, vertical leaves covered in short, dense hairs.
 The leaves have prominent venation and rough margins, while auricles are absent or elemental and the membranous ligule is very short with fine hairs.

 Juvenile/mature

 Foxtail barley is a fibrous-rooted, densely tufted grass that grows from 30–100 cm tall and is erect or reclining at the base.
 The stems are erect and smooth and the leaf sheaths are split and hairy.
 The inflorescence of the mature plant is a dense, long-awned nodding spike with greenish or purplish colouring.
-The jointed rachis breaks into sharply pointed segments with three spikelets composing each segment.
+The jointed rachis divides into sharply pointed segments with three spikelets composing each segment.
 Only the central spikelet has one creamy coloured seed while each segment has seven awns with upward pointing barbs.
 These awns are up to 3 in long and become easily attached to animals, clothing, machinery, etc. Leaf blades are slender and a greyish-green colour.

 Ecological impact

-Foxtail barley is distinguished from cultivated barley (Hordeum vulgare L.) and Meadow barley (Hordeum brachyantherum) by lemma awn length.
+Foxtail barley is distinguished from cultivated barley (H. vulgare L.) and Meadow barley (H. brachyantherum) by length of awns in the lemma.
 H. brachyantherum has awn lengths of 0.5 in; Foxtail barley has lengths of 0.5–3 in; and cultivated barley of 10–15 cm in length.
 Once foxtail barley is established, it becomes extremely difficult to eradicate.
 Its extensive root systems and aggressive habit, as well as its ability to tolerate saline soils make it a resilient competitor.
 It is considered a weed because of this competitive ability and the dangers it poses to wildlife and livestock.
 While foxtail barley may be palatable for animals in early spring before it flowers, its seed heads, when dry, are very harmful to grazing animals.
-The awns can harm animals, as their upward-pointing barbs become easily attached and embedded in the animal's mouth and face, causing severe irritation, abscesses, and even blindness.
-In horses in can cause painful ulcers and excessive salivation resulting in eating difficulties.
+The awns can harm animals, as their upward-pointing barbs become easily attached and embedded in the animal's mouth and face; once embedded they can cause severe irritation, abscesses, and even blindness.
+In horses they can cause painful ulcers and excessive salivation resulting in eating difficulties.
+It is a weed in wheat cultivation.